Wireless media carry data in the form of electromagnetic signals using radio or microwave frequencies.

-- Wireless NIC adapters: Provide wireless communication capability to each network host.
+- Wireless NIC adapters: Provide wireless communication ability to each network host.

-As the technology has developed, a number of WLAN Ethernet-based standards have emerged.
-Care needs to be taken in purchasing wireless devices to ensure compatibility and interoperability.
+As technology has developed, a number of WLAN Ethernet-based standards have emerged.
+Care needs to be taken in purchasing wireless devices to make sure compatibility and interoperability.

 The benefits of wireless data communications technologies are clear, particularly the savings on costly premises wiring and the convenience of host mobility